lmc-eu/spirit-design-system/CONTRIBUTING.md

 3. Check that the version number is correct and everything looks good during the workflow run or try the dry run first
 4. Publishing is done automatically (event driven) by [`Publish` Action][publish-action] (uses `build` script and `make publish` command)

+### Release Notes

+Fill in a [template in Slack Canvases][release-notes-template] for the Spirit Release Notes.

+Use the relevant messages from the `#spirit-design-system-notifications_en` Slack channel that are sent to this channel after the automated publish is done.

+1. On the left panel of the Slack App there are Canvases.
+Click to them.
+2. On the right top corner, there should be a green "+ New" button.
+Click on it.
+3. Use option "Start from a Template"
+4. Find "Spirit Design System Release Notes"
+5. And then click "Use template"
+6. And you should be ready to prepare a new release notes.

+Then share the link to the release notes in the `#spirit-design-system-team_cs_en` Slack channel to get reviews and feedback.

+After the release notes are ready, you can publish them to the `#spirit-design-system-announcements_cs_en` Slack channel.

 > If you have further questions do not hesitate to open an issue and ask us! ❤️

 [act]: https://github.com/nektos/act